Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

 We analyze the ROM's performance as the number of reduced dimensions $N_{r}$ is varied in Figure~\ref{fig:two_stream_performance}.
 As expected, increasing $N_{r}$ increases the CPU runtime of the ROM.
-Similarly, the total electron density $n_{e}(x, t) = \alpha_{e_{1}} C_{e_{1}, 0}(x, t) + \alpha_{e_{2}} C_{e_{1}, 0}(x, t)$ mean relative error (in space and time) mainly decreases as a function of $N_{r}$.
+The total electron density $n_{e}(x, t) = \alpha_{e_{1}} C_{e_{1}, 0}(x, t) + \alpha_{e_{2}} C_{e_{1}, 0}(x, t)$ mean relative error in space grows in time, which is unlike the electric field first Fourier mode magnitude relative error which remains fairly flat.
+We suspect the growth in the density mean relative error (in space) is due to the strong nonlinear behavior after $t>15$.
+Similarly, the total electron density $n_{e}(x, t) = \alpha_{e_{1}} C_{e_{1}, 0}(x, t) + \alpha_{e_{2}} C_{e_{1}, 0}(x, t)$ mean relative error in space $x \in [0, 2\pi]$ and time $t \in [0, 30]$, see Eq.~\eqref{density_mean_relative_error}, mainly decreases as a function of $N_{r}$.
 The error does not decrease monotonically since POD does not have convergence guarantees for nonlinear problems~\cite{rowley_2005_pod}.
 For the extrapolation test with $u_{e_{2}} = 1.09$, the error does not decrease exponentially as for the interpolation test with $u_{e_{1}} = 1.065$.
 More specifically, the error plateaus after $N_{r}=150$.
 This indicates that the basis is not rich enough to represent the dynamics of the extrapolation case with $u_{e_{2}} = 1.09$, see Figure~\ref{fig:two_stream_projection_error}.
-Nevertheless, for $N_{r}=150$, the ROM achieves approximately a factor $4$ speedup over the FOM simulation time while maintaining a mean relative density error below 0.5\% for both parametric tests.
+Nevertheless, for $N_{r}=150$, the ROM achieves approximately a factor $5$ speedup over the FOM simulation time while maintaining a mean relative density error in space and time below 0.5\% for both parametric tests.